 Occasionally, advertisers have contacted the Customer Care team at Auto Trader expressing concern about canvas telephone calls received from companies offering to put them in contact with potential buyers for a fixed fee.
 Auto Trader is not affiliated with such companies and does not pass on your details to these companies.

-There are various companies who offer this service and they generally contact vehicle sellers by telephone after seeing their adverts in classified magazines or online.
+There are various companies who offer this service and they generally contact vehicle sellers by telephone after seeing their adverts online.
 These companies try to persuade the vehicle seller to part with a fixed fee in exchange for a list of prospective buyers for their specific vehicle.
 Some offer refunds if the vehicle does not sell.

 Auto Trader would recommend you should NEVER hand over card payment information to canvassers over the phone unless you have verified they are from a reputable source.